antronerds/r2-training-courses/docs/RNA_seq_data_analysis_-_Using_Rheumatoid_Arthritis_data.md

   <br>

 ---------
-We would also like to have a kind of overview of the different behavior of the samples.
+ of overview of the different behavior of the samples.
 Do some behave similarly, considering their expression profiles?
 Before we used the analysis of One Gene View to plot the gene expression of a single gene.
 Often a dataset has about 20.000 genes.
 We cannot check all these genes one by one.
 Let's see if we can find out more information with a Principle Component Analysis.

 Clustering with PCA analysis
 ===